lean-apple/multi-files-processor/README.md

 # multi-files-processor
-Lib and app than can processes multiple text files concurrently
+Lib and app than can process multiple text files concurrently